Perhaps you used to pride yourself on your long, strong talons or maybe never thought about your nails at all.

 FIND A NEW FOCUS

-We can’t wish symptoms away, but it sure helps if we can and something nice to distract ourselves from them for a while.
+We can’t wish symptoms away, but it sure helps if we can find something nice to distract ourselves from them for a while.

 Give yourselves and your relationship a new lease of life by finding something new to do together.
-Take her lead, she may not be up for learning to climb if she’s got brittle nails, but she might always have wanted to learn photography or how to cook Thai food.
+Take their lead, they may not be up for learning to climb if they've got brittle nails, but they might always have wanted to learn photography or how to cook Thai food.